nic-delhi/AarogyaSetu_Android/README.md

 - Minimal and simple user interface, which user can get easily acquainted with
 - Scan nearby Aarogya Setu user using BluetoothLE Scanner
-- Advertise to the nearby Aarogya Setu user using BluetoothLE GATT Server
+- Advertise to nearby Aarogya Setu user using BluetoothLE GATT Server
 - Update user about nearby activity using Location Service
 - Secure information transfer with SSL Pinning
 - Encrypt any sensitive information